Happy Valentine's Day!

 By February, we are differentiating the game by using the CVC word cards in one of my groups and CVCe words in the other.
-The sight word cards were added to independent literacy centers (yay!) and the letter cards stayed safely tucked away in storage (thank goodness, we’re past it!).
+The sight word cards were added to independent literacy centers (yay!) and the alphabet letter cards stayed safely tucked away in storage (thank goodness, we’re past it!).

 Another activity for sight words is the NWEA MAP Testing Primary Reading colorful sight word pages.
 There are six pages to choose from for each of the six themes (whole or small groups can use the same page or mix it up), plus blank templates to customize.